tldr-pages/tldr/pages/common/pulumi-install.md

 # pulumi install

-> Install packages and plugins required by your existing project.
+> Install packages and plugins for the current program or policy pack.
 > More information: <https://www.pulumi.com/docs/iac/cli/commands/pulumi_install>.

 - Install packages and plugins but skip dependencies: